obip/PlosONE_IRMA/Downloads/Data_Code_Resources/README.txt

 Scripts used to create folder struture needed for the deep learning systems can be found here.

 Due to license agreement, we are not allowed to redistribute the images of the ImageCLEF Medical Annotation Task 2009.
 The radiographs can be obtained from Prof. Dr. rer. nat.
 Dipl.-Ing.
 Thomas M. Deserno using this link: http://publications.rwth-aachen.de/record/667225/?ln=de.
+Research using the dataset should state source of data, by referencing:"15,363 IRMA images of 193 categories for ImageCLEFmed 2009; Deserno, T. ; Ott, B.; 2009 DOI: 10.18154/RWTH-2016-06143 - http://dx.doi.org/10.18154/RWTH-2016-06143"